-From a humble start with just seven students in September 2012, Georgia Trade School President Joanna Vinson has built a nationally regarded award-winning welding school with nearly 800 graduates across 20 states.
+From a humble start with just seven students in September 2012, Georgia Trade School President Joanna Vinson has built a nationally regarded award-winning welding school with over 1000 graduates across 20 states.

 A native of Milledgeville, Georgia Joanna earned her bachelor’s degree in Education from the University of Georgia, followed by a master’s degree in Education from Georgia State University.